 To be considered for funding, all applicants must submit an original plus four copies of the application.
 The original must bear an original signature of the official legally authorized to apply on behalf of the board of education.
-This official must sign both the cover page of the application AND THE STATEMENT OF ASSURANCES.
+This official must sign both the cover page of the application and statement of assurances.
 Applications must follow the format prescribed in this document.